-Poland’s conservative Law and Justice party has been in government for less than a week and already it is at neighboring Germany’s throat, rekindling memories of the last time it was in power.
+Poland’s conservative Law and Justice party has been in government for less than a week, but it’s already at neighboring Germany’s throat, rekindling memories of the last time it was in power.

 In an interview with TVN24, the new interior minister, Mariusz Błaszczak, took the German president of the European Parliament, Martin Schulz, to task for criticizing Poland’s immigration policy.

-After radical Islamists killed more than 130 people in terrorist attacks in Paris on Friday, Poland said it could no longer accept asylum seekers from the Middle East.
+After Islamic terrorists killed more than 130 people in Paris on Friday, Poland said it would no longer accept asylum seekers from the Middle East.

 Schulz, a Social Democrat, accused the Poles of double standards.